 Corn and Basil Salad

-Post image for Corn and Basil Salad
+Corn and Basil Salad recipe updated for 2017!

 My sweet friend Nat’s birthday is in May.
 This year, she had her friends over for dinner and we like to cook together so of course I was over there early.
 I’d just gone out to Johnson’s Backyard Garden and brought her a big box of produce as a birthday present.
 Of the many wonders inside the box, the big fat basil bunch was a real stand-out.
 She also had some corn to cook, among other things.
 When she turned around to tend to the lamb roast, she left me alone with her coveted mini-food processor and the beautiful basil and a giant bottle of olive oil staring me in the face and before I knew it, basil oil was made.
 Then there was a conversation like this: